 Reye's Syndrome can appear soon after a viral infection especially a flu-like illness or chickenpox.
 The disease affects children from infancy onwards.
 Although it does occur in adults, it is rarely recognised after 19 years of age.
-Children of both sexes and all races can affected.
+Children of both sexes and all races can be affected.

 Reye-like illnesses are most likely to occur in infants under 4 years of age which may be due to an inherited metabolic disorder.

-The National Reye's Syndrome Foundation of the United Kingdom was formed to provide funds for research into the cause, treatment, care and prevention of Reye's syndrome and Reye-like illnesses, to inform both the public and medical communities and to provide support for parents whose children have suffered from these diseases.
+The National Reye's Syndrome Foundation of the United Kingdom was formed to provide funds for research into the cause, treatment, care and prevention of Reye's syndrome and Reye-like disorders, to inform both the public and medical communities and to provide support for parents whose children have suffered from these diseases.